tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 [Chrome](http://lab-lamp.scm.cityu.edu.hk/adntest/dynamic_iframe.html) |
 [Firefox](http://lab-lamp.scm.cityu.edu.hk/adntest/dynamic_iframe_firefox.html)
 *  Test Ad-parsing from cosmetically-filtered iFrames: hidden but not collected (without cosmetic filters for any contained elements)  [here](http://lab-lamp.scm.cityu.edu.hk/adntest/iframe-cosm.html)
-*  Test that no Ads are collected in incognito/private-browsing windows:
+*  Test that ads are collected in incognito/private-browsing windows:
    * In Chrome/Opera, go to the extension page and check "Allow in incognito" for AdNauseam, then hit command+shift+N to start testing
    * In Firefox, use command+shift+P to open a private window